StefanZ8n/vbaws-terraform-demo/readme.md

 ## What is NOT included?

-- Create your own S3 bucket for your backups - this also won't be deleted when you destroy your Terraform deployment of course
+- No S3 bucket for backups is created and logically also not removed by this terraform script.
+You have to create the bucket and clean up the data yourself when you don't need it anymore.
+- Any additionally added EC2 instances won't be cleaned up of course and might block the deletion of subnets, VPC, etc... - so clean them up manually when required.
+- Volume snapshots created by backup policies won't be cleaned up while the initially created volumes will be deleted.

 ## Requirements